 Skip to content

-Freedom's Frontier began as a grassroots effort through the work of people just like you, who were concerned about our landscape and understood that we have an important, nationally significant story to share about the struggle over freedom on the frontier, a struggle that shaped our nation's history, a struggle that remains relevant even today.
+We began as a grassroots effort through the work of people just like you, who were concerned about our landscape and understood that we have an important, nationally significant story to share.
+Our themes are strong in shaping the frontier, the Missouri/Kansas Border War and the enduring struggle for freedom.

-We appreciate your interest and involvement in Freedom's Frontier and look forward to your participation.
-Join us in our efforts by signing a partner pledge and returning it to the Freedom's Frontier office.
+We appreciate your interest in Freedom's Frontier and look forward to your participation.
+Join us in our efforts in helping to interpret area history that helped shape a nation.